Squarespace SEO for E-Commerce 2026

 • Research before writing: Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find keywords with real search volume

-• Use long-tail keywords: Target specific phrases ("organic cotton baby blanket") rather than broad terms ("baby blanket") - they have less competition and higher purchase intent
+• Use long-tail keywords: Target specific phrases ("organic cotton baby blanket") rather than broad terms ("baby blanket").
+They have less competition and higher purchase intent.

 • Map keywords to pages: Assign unique primary keywords to each product and category page to avoid cannibalization

-• Include keywords naturally: Work them into product titles, descriptions, meta tags, URLs, and image alt text - but never force them
+• Include keywords naturally: Work them into product titles, descriptions, meta tags, URLs, and image alt text, but never force them

 Content Marketing for E-Commerce SEO